CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ##  Data export from SD Desktop

 Your virtual Desktop is isolated from the internet for security reasons.
-Only the CSC project manager can export results or data from the secure workspace using the airlock application, currently available only programmatically.
+Only the CSC project manager can export results or data from the secure workspace using the airlock application, currently available only as a command line client.
 Note: all the files exported from the virtual Desktop need to be encrypted.

 Below you can find step-by-step instructions to encrypt and export data from SD Desktop to SD Connect, where you can download and decrypt it.